lmc-eu/spirit-design-system/packages/web/src/scss/components/FileUploader/README.md

 </div>
 ```

-### Input behavior when the queue is filled (JavaScript)
+### Input Behavior When the Queue is Filled (JavaScript)

+Using the `data-spirit-queue-limit-behavior` attribute together with the desired limit for the queue, you can set the
-You can set the input/drop zone to be hidden or disabled when the file queue limit is reached.
+input/drop zone to be hidden or disabled when the file queue limit is reached.
+Available options are: `hide`, `disable`,
-When you set `data-spirit-queue-limit-behavior` together with the desired limit for the queue.
-The options to choose from are 'hide', 'disable' and 'none', which is set as the default
+or `none` (default).

+If you set the value of `data-spirit-queue-limit-behavior` to `disable`, the input will be disabled.
+When you set it to
+`hide`, the input disappears completely.
+After removing a file from the queue, the input is restored.

 ```html
 <div class="FileUploader" data-toggle="fileUploader">